hypeaxis/saas-dashboard/Docs/DESIGN.md

 - **Surface Foundations:** `surface` (#faf8ff) and `surface_container` series (Lowest to Highest) form our structural layers.
 - **Accents:** `tertiary` (#924700) provides a warm, editorial contrast to the cool primary blues.

-### The "No-Line" Rule
+### The "No-Line" Rule (Pragmatic)
-Standard 1px borders are a crutch for poor hierarchy. **This design system prohibits 1px solid borders for sectioning.**
+Standard 1px borders should not be the default tool for hierarchy. **Prioritize tonal separation first; use borders selectively for dense data surfaces.**
-*   **The Execution:** Boundaries must be defined by background shifts.
-For example, a `surface_container_low` sidebar should sit against a `surface` main content area.
-If a container needs to stand out, use a shift in tonal value rather than a stroke.
+*   **The Execution:** Prefer background shifts (`surface` tiers) for large layout regions.
+For high-information components (tables, chart cards, modal section splits), a low-contrast border is allowed to improve scanability.
+*   **Border spec when used:** `border` token at reduced opacity (typically 20% to 40%), never full-strength outline for primary sectioning.

 ### The "Glass & Gradient" Rule
 To inject "soul" into the UI, main CTAs and hero elements should utilize subtle linear gradients: `primary` → `primary_container`.
 For floating menus (Command Palettes, Popovers), use Glassmorphism: